Synthetixio/synthetix-v3-labs/proxy-architecture-poc-5/README.md

 * Mixins: Intended to be inherited by modules, can access any storage namespace, add functions and modifiers to a module, and are not intended to be deployed as an implementation contract.
 E.g. OwnerMixin.
 * Libraries: Provide common functionality to modules, without inheriting.
 E.g. SafeDecimalMath.

+### Brick risk

+// TODO

 ### Development considerations

 Developers will need to:
 * Only use storage via namespaces
 * Always append variables to a namespace storage struct (enforced by tooling)
 * All functions in modules need to be unique (enforced by tooling)
+* An incorrect update could make the main proxy no longer upgradeable, effectively bricking it

 The lookup table in the main proxy's implementation is generated in order to reduce a bit of gas, but mainly for removing any kind of diamond proxy complexity from the Solidity code.